 Tools such as CoPilot and ChatGPT are often used to increase efficiency and get answers to difficult questions.
 This session will take a broader look at emerging AI applications cities are utilizing to improve services such as public safety, transportation, urban planning, and citizen services.
 Attendees will deepen their understanding of today’s cutting-edge AI applications and discover what is on the horizon for their city in the not-so-distant future.

-Speaker: Jason Peters, AI and Data Solutions Lead, VC3
+Speakers: James Breuckman, City Manager, Pleasant Ridge | Jason Peters, AI and Data Solutions Lead, VC3

 Based on Doug Griffiths’ bestselling book, 13 Ways to Kill Your Community, this engaging and thought-provoking keynote will challenge you to take a fresh look at your community.
 Blending humor and wisdom, Griffiths will explore the common pitfalls that hold cities back, and how to move beyond them.
 You will leave this session with a stronger sense of ownership and responsibility for your community’s success, a clear understanding of the key challenges your community faces and why, and practical tools to start driving meaningful progress.